Prince William and wife Kate meet Imran Khan, Pakistan's PM and friend of Diana

 It comes as Britain seeks to reinvigorate its foreign relationships as the deadline looms for its departure from the European Union, while Pakistan works to repair its global image to boost tourism and investment.

-Reporting by Charlotte Greenfield in ISLAMBAD; Editing by Alexandra Hudson
+Reporting by Charlotte Greenfield in ISLAMABAD; Editing by Alexandra Hudson